neighborhoods/kojo/README.md

 Real-world use cases for Kōjō and instructions for getting Kōjō up and running in your project can be found at [KojoFitness](https://github.com/neighborhoods/KojoFitness).

+A guide/reference for common usage patterns can be found [here](docs/Usage%20Patterns.md).

 ## Debugging Kōjō
 XDebug version greater than `xdebug-2.7.0alpha1` is required when trying to debug Kōjō.
 This version of XDebug resolves issues (https://bugs.xdebug.org/938) caused by the way the Kōjō forks using `pcntl`.